10th April 2019

 You can see my YouTube of this section here

-It was bright and sunny first thing in Jimena, with rain later, so I thought I’d do some sightseeing early in the day.
-The owners of Case de Luna liked my vidoe and wanted to link it to their website.
+I still had two days to kill in Jimena, on Monday it was bright and sunny first thing, with rain threatened later, so I thought I’d do some sightseeing early in the day.
+The owners of Casa de Luna liked my video and wanted to link it to their website.
 As I was going to visit the castle and make a video of the trip, I thought I’d include a tour of Casa de Luna, that would be more useful to prospective holiday makers.
 Something to keep me busy as I was getting itchy feet by now!

 The castle is around two street levels higher than Casa de Luna, so only a short walk.
 Unfortunately, the tourist information office is only open Wednesday to Sunday, so I couldn’t gather any information on what I was going to see, I’d have to use my imagination!